International Physicists' Tournament

 The International Physicists' Tournament (IPT) is a physics competition for undergraduate students, bachelors or master level (or equivalent), in which students representing their nation and institution have typically 9 months to solve a set of challenging unsolved physics problems, then present and defend them to other teams.
-The tournament originated in Ukraine in 2009 between the Ukraine and the Russian Federation, but, it has since grown to encompass numerous countries spanning multiple continents.
+The tournament originated in Ukraine in 2009 between Ukraine and the Russian Federation, but it has since grown to encompass numerous countries spanning multiple continents.
 It was initially inspired by the International Young Physicists' Tournament (IYPT) and follows a similar model.
 Undergraduates may be accompanied by team leaders, who are usually academic research staff or doctoral research students.

 Description

 Teams of up to 6 students are provided with a list of 17 problems which require a combination of experimental and theoretical approaches to their solution.
 The problems often have no exact solution and are not described directly in the scientific literature.
 Teams may also be accompanied by up to two team leaders (usually academic teachers, researchers or students), as well as supporting guests.
 A typical round in the tournament sees one team acting as a reporter, another acting as an opponent and a third acting as a reviewer.
 Under special circumstances a fourth team may also be present, which acts purely as an observer.
 After each round, the teams change roles and repeat until each team has played each role.
 Each of these roles is outlined below.